 Street musicians are often engrossed in music, and they are filled with a lot of gestures.
-Shooting them is an excellent opportunity as a beginner that you don’t want to miss.
-Therefore, before shooting them, ensure to drop some bucks for them and photograph without guilt.
+Shooting them is an excellent opportunity for a beginner that you don’t want to miss.
+Therefore, before shooting them, ensure to drop some bucks for them and photograph them without guilt.

 Street animals are excellent subjects for street portraiture.
 However, when capturing them stoop down to their level and make an interesting shot with a close and broad perspective.